-It is important to eat a healthy diet in pregnancy to ensure you and your baby receives all the essential nutrients to support healthy growth and development.
+It is important to choose healthy foods in pregnancy to ensure you and your baby receive all the essential nutrients to support healthy growth and development.
 Over-restricting your intake or cutting out whole food groups from the diet is not recommended.
-Anyone diagnosed with gestational diabetes should have access to a dietitian.
+You should have the opportunity to speak to a dietitian when you attend the hospital antenatal clinic.